 Have you ever met a 90 year-old who did not have memory issues?
 Yes, of course you have.
 Have you ever met a 90 year-old who was still very active and outgoing?
 Yes, of course you have.
 Dementia is not a necessary part of aging.
 There is nothing “normal” about dementia.
 When dementia enters the picture, the first thought should be, “This is not normal.
 I need to know what is going on.
 Let’s make a trip to visit the doctor-PRONTO!”

 If upon visiting the physician you do not receive satisfactory answers to your questions, including “What is causing the dementia?” gather your belongings and LEAVE.
-Find a new doctor who will take the time to explore the various reasons dementia may be presenting, narrow down the reasons, and make an educated diagnosis. good place to start is the family doctor, and he may refer you to a neurologist or a neuropsychologist.
+Find a new doctor who will take the time to explore the various reasons dementia may be presenting, narrow down the reasons, and make an educated diagnosis.
+A good place to start is the family doctor in Fort Collins (or wherever you reside), and they may refer you to a neurologist or a neuropsychologist.